Shadowblazer93/RamMAP-Shortcut/README.md

 It is one of the best ram monitoring tools.

 # How to use This
-To download the file, go to the [releases](https://github.com/Shadowblazer93/RamMAP-Shortcut/releases) and download the source code
+To download the file, go to the [releases](https://github.com/Shadowblazer93/RamMAP-Shortcut/releases) and download the source code.
 Whenever you feel like clearing you ram, just run the .bat file and you will feel your computer getting more responsive.

 # Activate the .bat file from anywhere